How to set up and use Miracast on Windows 10

 Step 5: Choose connected devices and click on ‘Add a device’.
 Your computer will start searching for new displays within the range.

-Step 6: A list of connected devices will appear and your TV should be one of them.
+Step 6: A list of devices will appear and your TV should be one of them(second option).
 If you are using a Miracast adapter, click on it and your computer display will be projected to your HDTV.